abishek5225/Noobchain/README.md

 functioning and ready for the production.It's a learning project only.
 To understand:-</h2>

-Blocks and Hashing
+->  Blocks and Hashing

-Proof of Work (Mining)
+->  Proof of Work (Mining)

-Chain Validation
+->  Chain Validation

-Transactions (optional)

-Not meant for production use – it's a learning project only.
+and may be many more.